p-sin/pytest-training/pytest-training.md

    - Here we set up the objects we require as part of the test.
 This is the second part of a 'good unit test' that we skipped over before.
 With collect_result_2, we make use of the TEST_RESULTS dictionary - for us, this is a constant.
 But in reality it could be sourced from a file, or generated at runtime.
 For testing, we would have to provide that object to the test (remembering our rule - no real data)

-3. A function depending on the output or operation of one or more processes that it itself calls (e.g., process_results)
+3. A function depending on the output or operation of one or more processes that it itself calls (e.g., collect_result_1 and process_results)
    - This is the most complex, as the dependency is another object that itself would need testing.
 How can we assure the functionality of one thing that itself relies on the something that we need to assure?
 There’s a few options for how to approach this, which will be discussed in more detail later on.

 Example: